 sing; he's a mean old crotchety bastard.'
 But I was singing at a party one time, and I

+guess that gave David the idea.
+Somehow he made it work."
 Now, at age 70, Chianese has released his first album, the ironically titled

 "Hits," on the Canadian label Suite 102.
 The refreshingly old-fashioned disc